 And I’m not saying that there was no role like you in specific management for his cancer.
 He underwent a craniotomy.
 So he had his scalp taken off and his face pulled down.
 They operated he had three months of stereotactic radiotherapy where he was bolted into a machine in Sydney.

-You became defenseless And, and the people who are treating, do what they believe to be the best for your health and outcomes, not understanding also that there was a role for nutrition I truly believe it’s not being taught in medical education, up to date.
+You become defenseless, and the people who are treating, do what they believe to be the best for your health and outcomes, not understanding also that there was a role for nutrition I truly believe it’s not being taught in medical education, up to date.

 So the doctors were doing what they believed.
 And what Gary and I’ve started the term is band-aiding sick care, and not understanding the role of preventative health, and even the role of nutrition as food, what we say food as medicine, so it was just a big overlooked area.

-And Gary had to a bit like a stroke patient had to learn to walk again after his surgery, and he lost a lot of perception, depth perception and all sorts of things from having his head operated on.
-And so it does it takes time and it puts you into that a very vulnerable position I think.
+Gary was a bit like a stroke patient who had to learn to walk again after his surgery, and he lost a lot of perception, depth perception, and all sorts of things from having his head operated on.
+And so it does it takes time and it puts you into that very vulnerable position I think.

-Especially with head injury compared to anything else you can possibly have.
-With everything else, you can control much better.
-But once you have your head, your brain touched your faculties affected in such a way from bleed or tumor or anything else just that surgery, their radiotherapy and the chemo.
+Especially with a head injury compared to anything else you can have.
+With everything else, you can control it much better.
+But once you have your head, and your brain touched your faculties are affected in such a way from bleeding or tumor or anything else just that surgery, radiotherapy, and chemo.

-All those things really do make you very vulnerable, and then you are a patient.
-So Gary had further surgery in 2004 the tumor was unable to be held with chemotherapy, it would hold it from the while, but then it’ll become active again.
+All those things do make you very vulnerable, and then you are a patient.
+So Gary had further surgery in 2004 the tumor was unable to be held with chemotherapy, it would hold it for a while, but then it’ll become active again.

 So his blood markers were always showing some form of activity.
 And in 2009, he was also gaining more and more weight.
-He was getting high blood pressure, having a whole lot of complications from more and more medication that was having to have and take for the tumor and the complications of not only surgery but radiotherapy, chemotherapy and the side effects of more tablets.
+He was getting high blood pressure, having a whole lot of complications from more and more medication that he had to have and take for the tumor and the complications of not only surgery but radiotherapy, chemotherapy, and the side effects of more tablets.

-Gary Fettke taking initiative to improve his health
+Gary Fettke taking the initiative to improve his health

-So by 2012, that same time about you, he was really getting very, very sick.
-And they said there was nothing more they could really do.
-So, Gary took the initiative to go or I don’t want to give up I don’t want to not be here.
+So by 2012, that same time about you, he was getting very, very sick.
+And they said there was nothing more they could do.
+So, Gary took the initiative to go I don’t want to give up I don’t want to not be here.

-I’ve got young children, family.
-He’s still very had a lot to give.
-So he started looking into, you know went in to World Wide Web, but who’s talking about other things with management of cancer and stumbled across this nutritional aspect of specifically sugar in the beginning.
+I’ve got young children and a family.
+He’s still had a lot to give.
+So he started looking into, you know went into the World Wide Web, but who’s talking about other things with management of cancer and stumbled across this nutritional aspect of specifically sugar in the beginning.

 Dominic D’Agostino was doing some work in the US, Colin Champ and so he contacted them.
 Started talking to them about the role of sugar.
 He read David Gillespie’s book Sweet Poison, but what does a lawyer know about sugar that I don’t know?

-And all these a bit started coming together, I hadn’t considered sugar in his own health journey.
-So he went really cold turkey, right 2012 I’m giving up sugar.
+And all these a bit started coming together, I hadn’t considered sugar in his health journey.
+So he went cold turkey, Right 2012 I’m giving up sugar.
 This is ridiculous.
 Why not?
 And took a little bit longer for him to remember.

-Because when you do a medical degree, you learn about physiology, biochemistry, biology, or Those things in the first year and a half that you really asked that you started to be taking down that road of band-aiding sick care.
+Because when you do a medical degree, you learn about physiology, biochemistry, biology, or Those things in the first year and a half that you asked that you started to take down that road of band-aiding sick care.

-And you forget about the basic principles where energy comes from, you know, protein carbohydrate, fat, fueling all of those things that you learn about the beginning, I suddenly slipped by pharmaceutical treatments of people by surgical treatments of people.
+And you forget about the basic principles where energy comes from, you know, protein carbohydrate, fat, fueling all of those things that you learn about the beginning, I suddenly slipped from pharmaceutical treatments of people to surgical treatments of people.

 So he just started going back to basic biochemistry physiology looking at the body and it’s time to go What do we need for fuel?
-How can I if sugars feeding my cancer and going low sugar or cutting out all added sugars and very low natural sugars, then going, oh wow carbohydrates are just glucose when you eat them.
+How can I if sugars feed my cancer and go low sugar or cut out all added sugars and very low natural sugars, then going, Oh wow carbohydrates are just glucose when you eat them?

-And he said his health start to improve massively and when we were doing the MRI and the blood tests and things showed that his tumor went into remission so hasn’t gone, but it’s completely in remission and has been since I think 2013.
+He said his health started to improve massively and when we were doing the MRI and the blood tests things showed that his tumor went into remission so hasn’t gone, but it’s completely in remission and has been since I think 2013.

 By 2014.
 He came, he was able to be supervised to come off chemotherapy and he’s been off for five and a half years.
 And that’s something that he could never achieve while he was on a high carbohydrate, high sugar, glucose diet.

-Which is quite different to sugar diabetes, it’s where you can’t concentrate the urine.
-So he was told in the hospital, he would need to drink between eight and 10 liters of fluid a day to keep up with this very high urine output that he got as a complication.
+This is quite different from sugar diabetes, it’s where you can’t concentrate the urine.
+So he was told in the hospital, that he would need to drink between eight and 10 liters of fluid a day to keep up with this very high urine output that he got as a complication.

 And they said to him, what is going to be pretty boring, so we suggest you start trying to eat fruit juices.
 So his sugar content in his normal diet was very, very high when you add all that liquid as well.
 And the fascinating thing was, he we are five and half years down the track.